 Design Content Templates and Modular Assets

-Design modular templates so teams assemble pages and posts like building blocks: predictable, reusable, and easy to personalize without breaking brand voice.
+It is recommended to design modular templates so teams can assemble pages and posts like building blocks: predictable, reusable, and easy to personalize without breaking brand voice.
 Start with a small library of core blocks—headline, intro hook, value proposition, social proof, CTA—each with explicit variables, naming rules, and fallback copy so automation can stitch content reliably.

 | Module Name | Variables / Fields | Fallback Text | Best Use Case |